miskat-armin/assignment-10-brand-shop-client-side-public/README.md

 ### 3. Express API

 The website utilizes an Express.js API to handle various operations, including product searches, user interactions, and real-time updates.
-This ensures that you get a smooth and responsive experience while browsing our tech deals.
+This ensures that you get a smooth and responsive experience while browsing our tech harbor.

 ### 4. Theme Toggle